Protein and Amino Acid Synthesis

 Several Endocrine Signals Regulate Protein Biosynthesis

 Amino acid levels, particularly essential amino acid levels, are sensed via two systems.
-One is a slow-acting transcriptional system controlled by GCN2.
-Short-term regulation is accomplished by the protein kinase mTORC1.
+One is a slow-acting transcriptional system controlled by GCN2This stands for the unhelpful name General Control Non-Derepressable 2 protein..
+Short-term regulation is accomplished by the protein kinase mTORC1Mechanistic Target of Rapamycin, again, sorry these names are not exactly easy to remember..

-GCN2 is a protein kinase that is activated by low levels of essential amino acids (Castilho et al. 2014).
+GCN2 regulates chronic protein and amino acid homeostasis.
+GCN2sometimes referred to as eIF2__ELEM_140368409700656__-kinaseis a protein kinase that is activated by low levels of essential amino acids (Castilho et al. 2014).
 One major function it has is to prevent protein synthesis when amino acids are low.
 This is accomlished by phosphorylating and inhibiting the protein synthesis initiating factor eIF2\(\alpha\).
 In addition to this, GCN2 activates a transcription factor called ATF4.
 This transcription factor increases the levels of enzymes involved in non-essential amino acid biosynthesis, and amino acid transporters.
 Together, reduced protein synthesis, increased amino acid biogenesis and increased amino acid transport function to restore amino acid levels.

-Growth Hormone/IGF1, insulin and testosterone all activate mTORC1 in protein synthetic tissues such as muscle.
+Several hormonal signaling and protein sensing systems converge on mTORC1.
+Growth Hormone/IGF1Insulin-like Growth Factor, insulin and testosterone all activate mTORC1 in protein synthetic tissues such as muscle.
 Catabolic signals such as Cortisol also function in part by reducing mTORC1 activity.
 In addition to hormonal inputs, mTORC1 can sense the levels of three key amino acids (Leucine, Lysine and Arginine) and energy levels.
 When these amino acids, energy levels, or the anabolic hormone signaling pathways are elevated, mTORC1 is active. mTORC1 in turn then promotes protein synthesis at several levels, including promoting mRNA translation, ribosome biogenesis and suppressing protein breakdown (both autophagy and proteolysis). mTORC1 has emerged as a master regulator of growth and homeostasis; more details about mTORC1 activity can be found in a recent review by Saxton and Sabatini (2017).

 Protein Synthesis is Energetically Expensive